wp-plugins/social-sharing-buttons-by-addshoppers/readme.txt

 <h4>Smart Social Apps For Your WordPress Site</h4>

 AddShoppers.com powers the apps installed by this plugin.
 With this plugin and your free [AddShoppers](http://www.addshoppers.com) account, you'll be up and running in less than 5 minutes!

+<h4>Social Login</h4>

+Our plugin integrates social login into WordPress, making it super easy for your visitors to register and login to your site!

 <h4>Increase User Engagement & Traffic</h4>